 Worn, Damaged Parts

-An A/C capacitor that is protected from damage, electrical surges, overheating or incorrect electrical loads will eventually fail due to normal wear.
+An A/C capacitor that is protected from damage, electrical surges, overheating, or incorrect electrical loads will eventually fail due to normal wear.
 The life expectancy of an A/C capacitor varies with the climate and usage pattern, but a typical rating is about six years.
-For example, the Zettler start capacitor for typical home air conditoning systems claims a service life of 50,000 starts.
+Sometimes you need to replace the A/C capacitor due to old age simply because it's surpassed its useful life.